-As an initial assessment of the potential quality inconsistency between daytime and nighttime CATS data, total AOD from CATS is evaluated against AERONET, and the agreement between CATS and AERONET AOD, in terms of root-210 mean-square-error (RMSE), percentage of error within error range [%EE, namely $\pm$ (0.03+10% of AERONET AOD)], correlation (R), and mean bias, is compared among daytime and nighttime collocated observations at each AERONET site.
-According to the comparison (Figure 1), there is significant difference between daytime and nighttime CATS AOD quality.
-Nighttime CATS AOD observations exhibit apparently higher correlation (0.62), lower RMSE (0.11), and higher %EE (65) with respect to collocated AERONET AODs, than those of daytime observations (0.44, 0.18, and 57, respectively).
+As an initial assessment of the potential quality inconsistency between daytime and nighttime CATS data, total AOD from CATS is evaluated against AERONET, and the agreement between CATS and AERONET AOD - in terms of root-meansquare error (RMSE), percentage of error within error range [%EE, namely $\pm (0.03 + 10\% \text{ of AERONET AOD})$ ], correlation (R), and mean bias - is compared among daytime and nighttime collocated observations at each AERONET site.
+According to the comparison (Fig. 1), there is a significant difference between daytime and nighttime CATS AOD quality.
+Nighttime CATS AOD observations exhibit an apparently higher correlation (0.62), lower RMSE (0.11), and higher %EE (65) with respect to collocated AERONET AODs than those of daytime observations (0.44, 0.18, and 57, respectively).
 These differences are statistically significant according to the bootstrap test at a significance level of 0.05.
-Although the mean 215 biases are similar between the daytime and nighttime samples, the significantly different correlation, RMSE, and %EE prevents a direct comparison between daytime and nighttime AOD or DAOD values.
-The currently identified difference in the quality of CATS daytime and nighttime retrievals was noted by previous studies (e.g. Yorks et al. 2016; Pauly et al.

-220 corresponding uncertainty of $\sim 21\%$ in daytime total attenuated backscatter, which is significantly larger than the uncertainty in the nighttime total attenuated backscatter at the same wavelength ( $\sim$ 7%).
-The large uncertainty of daytime data complicates the assessment of dust loading variability over low-dust regions, such as North America and Southern Hemisphere.
-Furthermore, both daytime and nighttime CATS AOD retrievals appear to underestimate the ground truth from AERONET at high AOD (Figure 1c,f), indicating degraded CATS data quality in the presence of high aerosol loading.
+Although the mean biases are similar between the daytime and nighttime samples, the significantly different correlation, RMSE, and %EE prevent a direct comparison between daytime and nighttime AOD or DAOD values.
+The currently identified difference in the quality of daytime and nighttime CATS retrievals has been noted by previous studies (e.g., Yorks et al. 2016; Pauly et al. 2019).
+Indeed, Pauly et al. (2019) pointed out the high daytime lidar calibration uncertainty at 1064 nm (16-18%) with a corresponding uncertainty of $\sim 21$ % in daytime total attenuated backscatter, which is significantly larger than the uncertainty in the nighttime total attenuated backscatter at the same wavelength ( $\sim$ 7%).
+The large uncertainty of daytime data complicates the assessment of dust loading variability over low-dust regions, such as North America and the Southern Hemisphere.
+Furthermore, both daytime and nighttime CATS AOD retrievals appear to underestimate the ground truth from AERONET at high AOD (Fig. 1c, f), indicating degraded CATS data quality in the presence of high aerosol loading.
+When the mean AOD exceeds 0.3, the negative mean bias between CATS and AERONET is about -0.15, or 50 % of mean AOD with both daytime and nighttime retrievals.